Capital Investment Initiative (CII)

 Approval Process and Duration

 The approval process takes circa 8 weeks.
-The projects are assessed by the CII Committee based on the company's application, financial information and a Commercial Assessment of the project.
+The projects are assessed by an Enterprise Ireland Committee based on the company's application, financial information and a Commercial Assessment of the project.

 Right to Appeal: